datajoint/datajoint-python/docs/src/design/diagrams.md

 -   [Tables](../table-definitions) are indicated as nodes in the graph.
 The corresponding class name is indicated by each node.

--   [Table type](../../reproduce/table-tiers) is indicated by colors and symbols, with some differences across Python and Matlab:
+-   [Table type](../../reproduce/table-tiers) is indicated by colors and symbols:

     - **Lookup**: gray, rectangle or asterisk